syncfusion-content/uwp-docs/uwp/Range-Slider/Setting-Range.md

 ---
 layout: post
-title: Range options with RangeSlider widget for Syncfusion UWP
+title: Setting Range in UWP Range Slider control | Syncfusion
-description: Range options to select range of values in SfRangeSlider control
+description: Learn here all about Setting Range support in Syncfusion UWP Range Slider (SfRangeSlider) control and more.
 platform: uwp
 control: SfRange Slider
 documentation: ug
 ---

-# Setting Range
+# Setting Range in UWP Range Slider (SfRangeSlider)

 The SfRangeSlider control supports to select range of value using two Thumbs.